— 2 minutes read–

 However, the returns generated by equity have outperformed gold in the same period.
 Moreover, historically equity as an asset class has outperformed other asset class in the long run.

 Multiyear Breakout in Gold

 Gold has again witnessed breakout from the ascending triangle pattern on strong volume after consolidating for more than five years.
 The recent breakout is quite similar to the pattern formed in 2008-2009 and this rally is likely to continue in the medium term if the metal holds 1375-1400 level on a weekly basis and sustain above the mentioned level.

 Another bullish signal for gold is that central banks are continuing to buy the metal as countries diversify their assets away from the U.S. dollar.
 China increased its reserves for a sixth straight month in May.

-As we have seen in the past that gold has generally acted as safe heaven investment in times of high inflation or war or some type of financial crisis.
-In those scenarios generally risky assets like equities, lower rated bonds, industrial commodities like crude, copper etc see sharp fall in prices while Gold prices see appreciation due to flight to safety.
+As we have seen in the past that gold has generally acted as a safe haven investment in times of high inflation or war or some type of financial crisis.
+In those scenarios generally risky assets like equities, lower-rated bonds, industrial commodities like crude, copper, etc see sharp fall in prices while Gold prices see appreciation due to flight to safety.

-But for now technically it has broken out from multiyear range in charts and as the saying goes in market :
+But for now, technically it has broken out from multiyear range in charts and as the saying goes in the market:

 “PRICE IS THE KING”.